eWaterCycle/grpc4bmi/README.md

 and install the C++ runtime and `protoc` command as described in <https://github.com/google/protobuf/blob/master/src/README.md>.
 After this, simply executing the `proto_gen.sh` script should do the job.

-## Future work

-More language bindings are underway.